-5. Conclusion
+6. Conclusion

-The field experiment described in this paper demonstrates that a relatively mild informational intervention can have important impacts on people's retirement behavior.
+The field experiment described in this paper demonstrates that a relatively mild informational intervention can have important impacts on the labor force participation of older individuals.
 Moreover, we show that the intervention affected people's perceptions of the returns to remaining in the labor force and that both the labor supply impacts and the impacts on perceptions were concentrated in the same population subgroups - suggesting that the behavioral response can be attributed at least in part to updated information about Social Security.
 We do not, however, have a conclusive explanation for why the labor supply impacts were concentrated among female sample members, though we speculate that the intervention may have countered perceptions that, as secondary earners, women receive no additional Social Security benefits from incremental labor effort.